saucelabs/sauce-docs/docs/api-testing/composer.md

   ```

 ## Testing Metrics
 An HTTP response is made of a payload, but also contains contextual information.
-Use Sauce Labs API Testing to test the entire response envelope.
+You can use Sauce Labs API Testing to test the entire response envelope.

 When you're making an HTTP request in the composer, you're providing a variable name.
 That variable will host the entire response payload.
 For example, if `payload` is the name of that variable, when the operation completes, another variable called `<variable_name>_response` is also created.